SpotlightData/nanowire_flask/README.md

 ``curl -X POST -H "Content-Type:application/json" -d '{"text":"Example text about whichever subject you're interested in", "deactivate_ngrams"="True"}' http://0.0.0.0:5000/model/predict``

+The library may also accept CSV objects using command like

+``curl -F "csv=@./example.csv" -XPOST http://0.0.0.0:5000/model/predict?ignore_col=text``

+alternativly a link to a csv may be sent such as:

+``curl -X POST -H "Content-Type:application/json" -d '{"contentUrl":"http://localhost:8000/example.csv", "ignore_col":"dates"}' http://0.0.0.0:5000/model/predict``

+The library may also accept JSON objects using commands such as

+``curl -X POST -H "Content-Type:application/json" -d '{"this":"is", "an":"example"}' http://0.0.0.0:5000/model/predict``

+alternativly a csv file may be sent from a server

+``curl -X POST -H "Content-Type:application/json" -d '{"contentUrl":"http://localhost:8000/example.json"}' http://0.0.0.0:5000/model/predict``

-This library will eventually be expanded to be able to handle video, sound and arbitary files however for now it is limited to text and images.
+This library will eventually be expanded to be able to handle video, sound and arbitary files however for now it is limited to text, images, csv files and json files.

 The API you create will also return maximum memory usage (in MB), maximum cpu usage (in %) and time taken (in seconds) when processing a given API call.

 Notes for advanced users
 ------------------------

-**mount_Image_function**
+**image_tools.mount_Image_function**

 *Parameters*